ueberdosis/build-tools/README.md

     - rsync -arz --progress src/ remote-host:/var/www/
 ```

+> The SSH_FINGERPRINT can be retrieved with `ssh-keyscan example.com`.

 ### ci secrets

 > The secrets command writes secrets stored in environment variables to text files and provides a checksum to use it with docker secrets.